TreeScaper/TreeScaper.github.io/_posts/2021-05-20-CRA-tutorial.md

   - Jekyll
   - update
 ---
-#### Installing CloudForest, and utilizing the Cipres Rest API to infer trees

 ##### 1. Install and run Docker
 Installation directions vary by operating system.
 Detailed instructions can be found [here](https://docs.docker.com/get-docker/).
 Once downloaded and run, Docker runs in the background.